Kitware/dive/docs/UI-Group-Manager.md

 To enter group edit mode, click a group's ID number in the group list.

 * Add new tracks to a group by first entering group edit mode, then selecting tracks to add (in the annotation window, the sidebar, or any UI where track selection can happen)
-* Click ==:material-close:== next to a track to remove it from a group
+* ==:material-close:== (next to a track) will remove a track from a group.
 * Use the frame range input boxes to adjust the start and end frame numbers that a track participates in a group.
-* Click ==:material-map-marker:== to set a frame input box to the current frame.
+* ==:material-map-marker:== will set a frame input box to the current frame.
+* ==:material-clock-plus:== will create a new sub-interval participation range for a track within a group.
+* ==:material-clock-minus:== will remove a sub-interval participation range.
-* Click ==:material-delete: Delete Group=={ .error } to delete a group without deleting its member tracks.
+* ==:material-delete: Delete Group=={ .error } will delete a group without deleting its member tracks.

 Some notes about group editing behavior.

 * If you delete a track, and the track was the only track remaining in one or more groups, those groups will also be deleted.
 * If you delete a group, its member tracks will not be deleted no matter how many members there are.
-* The group's composite range (shown as disabled begin and end frames in the group editor) is the maximum overlapping range of all member tracks.
+* The group's composite range (shown as disabled begin and end frames in the group editor) is the maximum overlapping range of all sub-intervals of all member tracks.

 ## Example data